 Exclusive shopping in the heart of the capital

 P.C.
 Hoofstraat has been recognised as Amsterdam's premier shopping street for decades and its shop fronts read like a who's-who of the fashion elite, from Hugo Boss to Ralph Lauren and Gucci.
 This luxury shopping avenue is frequently lined with flashy cars and attracts a mix of wealthy locals, tourists and curious window shoppers.

 Another key feature of the Amsterdam shopping scene is its department stores, many of which date back to the late 1800s.
 Amongst the most prominent stores is de Bijenkorf, enviably located on the edge of the popular Dam Square.
 The six-storey establishment houses high-end boutiques such as Burberry and Louis Vuitton and regularly hosts fashion shows, as well as out-of hours VIP shopping for those requiring a more personalised shopping experience.

 The best of vintage shopping

-The city is home to a wide range of second hand outlets, of which Laura Dols remains a firm favourite amongst female shoppers.
+The city is home to a wide range of second hand outlets, of which Laura Dols remains a firm favorite among female shoppers.
 If vintage clothing is your forte, then be sure to stroll along Wolvenstraat and browse Laura Dols' incredible collection of fifties clothing.
 You'll find a large selection of dresses, hats, bags and shoes in this quaint and fascinating store.
 It also has an array of glamorous ballroom gowns and cocktails dresses which have previously belonged to the Hollywood elite.
-Laura Dols' wide range of quirky styles has become a firm favourite with both local and visiting fashionistas, so it's little wonder the store regularly features in both national and international fashion magazines.
+Laura Dols' wide range of quirky styles has become a firm favorite with both local and visiting fashionistas, so it's little wonder the store regularly features in both national and international fashion magazines.